midyear66/zabbix_templates/reboot-required/README.md

-## Cloned from https://github.com/pschmitt/zabbix-template-reboot-required and tweaked for my use
+## Cloned from https://github.com/pschmitt/zabbix-template-reboot-required and tweaked for my use.
+Thanks Mr. Schmitt!

 # Installation